Horse Supplements

 Senior Horse Supplements

 It’s possible for a horse to live well into their 30s, as long as they get proper care.
 So, as horses reach age 15 or older, they are considered a senior horse.
-That means that many horses will have upwards of 15 years of senior living ahead of them before they pass.
-It also means that there are going to be some age-related aches to deal with.

 Depending on the lifestyle a horse has lived, they may experience conditions like arthritis.
 Some horses who competed or led particularly active lives can be more likely to get arthritis.
 Adding senior horse supplements to help alleviate pain and stiffness often associated with arthritis is a great way to comfort a senior horse.